 Basic Science Presentation

 The Year in Review presentation on basic science will be presented by Richard Bucala, MD, PhD, chief of rheumatology, allergy and immunology, Yale School of Medicine, New Haven, Conn., and rheumatologist-in-chief at Yale New Haven Health.
 Dr. Bucala is the immediate former editor in chief of Arthritis & Rheumatology.
-He was instrumental in developing macrophage migration inhibitory factor inhibitors to treat autoimmunity and cancer and in the discovery of fibrocytes, which are being targeted for interstitial lung diseases.
+He was instrumental in developing macrophage migration inhibitory factors to treat autoimmunity and cancer and in the discovery of fibrocytes, which are being targeted for interstitial lung diseases.